-2 Additional means of communication may also be put in place, such as home/school liaison and target reports, communication books, email correspondence and telephone conversations

-- 2 Additional appointments can be made with the Class Teachers and the SENDCo via the school office - Regular learning walks and lesson observations will be carried out by members of the Senior Leadership team to assure that the quality of teaching and learning is high - The SENDCo will monitor your child's progress within any intervention group that they take part - If your child is identified as making insufficient progress, the school will discuss this with you in more detail.
-This may involve planning any additional interventions or support and/or referrals to outside professionals as per a termly Assess, Plan, Do, Review cycle (APDR) or may take the form of a Pupil Passport meeting where your class teacher will meet with you at the beginning of the year to discuss your child's needs and then on an ad-hoc basis as and when required.
-All paper work is created in conjunction with the SENDCo. - The progress of children with an Education Health and Care Plan will be formally reviewed at an Annual Review held with parent/guardian, your child and professionals involved with the child's education

-What support will there be for my child's overall wellbeing?
+2 Additional means of communication may also be put in place, such as home/school liaison and target reports, communication books, email correspondence and telephone conversations Additional appointments can be made with the Class Teachers and the SENDCo via the school office Regular learning walks and lesson observations will be carried out by members of the Senior Leadership team to assure that the quality of teaching and learning is high If your child is identified as making insufficient progress, the school will discuss this with you in more detail and plan any additional interventions or support and/or referrals to outside professionals as per the Assess, Plan, Do, Review cycle (APDR).
+These meetings will occur Termly and are known as an SEN Support Plan.
+The progress of children with an Education Health and Care Plan will be formally reviewed at an Annual Review held with parent/guardian, your child and professionals involved with the child's education What support will there be for my child's overall wellbeing?

-- 2 For matters relating to Mental Health and Wellbeing please your child's class teacher in the first instance. - If you continue to be concerned about your child please contact, Mrs Zinger-Gothelf, SENDCo - 2 Our behaviour policy provides instant rewards for positive behaviour - 2 Social emotional behavioural support programmes address issues such as emotional regulation, behavioural difficulties, friendships and self esteem - 12 The breakout spaces in school offer a supportive environment if a child requires a Sensory break. - 2 Pupils who are encountering significant social, emotional and mental health difficulties receive support from outside agencies such as CAMHS, Families First or Hertfordshire's Mental Health Support Team.
+2 For matters relating to Mental Health and Wellbeing please your child's class teacher in the first instance.
+If you continue to be concerned about your child please contact, Mrs Zinger-Gothelf, SENDCo. $\ensuremath{\mathbbmath$\mathbbms$}$ Our behaviour policy provides instant rewards for positive behaviour I Social emotional behavioural support programmes address issues such as emotional regulation, behavioural difficulties, friendships and self esteem The breakout spaces in school offer a supportive environment if a child requires a Sensory break.
+2 Pupils who are encountering significant social, emotional and mental health difficulties receive support from outside agencies such as CAMHS or Families First. ^D Families who require additional guidance may be offered support through the Hertfordshire Mental Health Support Team key worker.
+This service provides sessions to parents as a means to support the family through difficult periods of anxiety or low self-esteem.
 What specialist services and expertise are available at or accessed by the school?